sabres-lfproject/constraint-based-search/README.md

 ## Running

-We've provided one substrate network file `sub.txt` and example VNRs in the `test-vnr` directory.
+We've provided one substrate network file `sub.txt` and example VNRs in the `examples` directory.
 Below are examples using the online and offline uses.

 ### Online experiment example

 ```
-./build/cbs 20 test-vnr/online-test test-vnr/sub.txt test.out mapping.txt 1.0
+./build/cbs 20 examples/online-test examples/sub.txt test.out mapping.txt 1.0
 ```

 Inputs:

 >  1: 20 (`num_vnr`):  the number of VNRs to use in experiment.
 1 for offline setting.

->  2: test-vnr/online-test (`vnr_folder`): the path to the folder of VNRs.
+>  2: examples/online-test (`vnr_folder`): the path to the folder of VNRs.

->  3: test-vnr/sub.txt (`substrate_net_file`): the path to the substrate network file.
+>  3: examples/sub.txt (`substrate_net_file`): the path to the substrate network file.

 >  4: test.out (`output_file`): the path to the file that contains the output information, such as cost and runtime.